 Permanent partial disability (PPD) is a term used by workers' compensation for those who have recovered from their injury but are left with some level of impairment that is not expected to improve significantly.
 As far as Social Security is concerned, the workers' compensation definitions of disabled really don't carry any weight.
 In this brief article, we'll explain how it works.

 If you currently receive PPD through workers' compensation, or if you settled with your worker's comp carrier for a lump-sum payment for PPD, you may wonder if you qualify for Social Security disability benefits.
-Social Security only grants benefits to those who aren't able to work any type of job, or at least who aren't able to make over $1,090 per month doing any type of job.
+Social Security only grants benefits to those who aren't able to work any type of job, or at least who aren't able to make over $1,260 per month (in 2020) doing any type of job.

 Generally, receiving PPD benefits has no bearing on a Social Security disability claim.
 That's because you can be eligible to receive permanent partial disability benefits for a wide range of injuries, and most people who receive PPD benefits are able to work.